dougbtv/dougbtv.github.io/_posts/2017-08-10-gluster-kubernetes.markdown

 ## Requirements

 In short, I recommend my usual setup which is a single CentOS 7 machine you can run VMs on.
-That's what I typically use with kube-centos-ansible.
+That's what I typically use with kube-ansible.
 You're going to need approximately 100 gigs of disk.
 You'll run 4 virtual machines (one master and 4 minions).
 I personally use 2 vCPUs per VM, you'd likely get away with one.

-Otherwise, you can also use this on baremetal, just skip the VM portion of kube-centos-ansible.
-The tricky part is the that kube-centos-ansible currently only supports a single disk for this setup, and it'd need to be the same name on all baremetal hosts.
-If you do give it a go, just change the name of the disk in the `spare_disk_dev` in the `./group_vars/all.yml` in your kube-centos-ansible clone.
-And, you'll need some disks that are free-and-clear of data, and not mounted on your machines. kube-centos-ansible can set this up for you in VMs.
+Otherwise, you can also use this on baremetal, just skip the VM portion of kube-ansible.
+The tricky part is the that kube-ansible currently only supports a single disk for this setup, and it'd need to be the same name on all baremetal hosts.
+If you do give it a go, just change the name of the disk in the `spare_disk_dev` in the `./group_vars/all.yml` in your kube-ansible clone.
+And, you'll need some disks that are free-and-clear of data, and not mounted on your machines. kube-ansible can set this up for you in VMs.
 I'm also happy to take some pull requests to improve how this works against baremetal!

 Also, as per usual, I assume a CentOS 7 distro on all nodes.
 And while you might be able to do this with other distros that it colors how I approach this and what ancillary tools I select.